Yugoslav science fiction: Socialist Federal Republic of Yugoslavia (1945–1991)

 At the beginning of the 1980s Kentaur and Sirius were joined by Zvezdane staze (Star Trek) series, published by Narodna knjiga, X-100 SF series, published by Dnevnik, and Džepna knjiga (Paperback), published by Dečje novine.
-However, more notable than these series, published by state-owned publishing houses, were book series published by small, private publishers.
-Zoran Živković and Žika Bogadnović started Polaris book series, which published contemporary foreign science fiction, with some works, like Arthur Clarke's 2010: Odyssey Two and 2061: Odyssey Three having its world premiere in the series.
+However, more notable than the mentioned series, all published by state-owned publishing houses, were book series published by small, private publishers.
+Zoran Živković and Žika Bogadnović started Polaris book series, which published contemporary international science fiction, with some works, like Arthur Clarke's 2010: Odyssey Two and 2061: Odyssey Three having their world premiere in the series.
 Znak Sagite (Sign of Sagitta), started by Boban Knežević, and Zoroaster, started by Branislav Brkić, also published contemporary and classic works of world science fiction.
 Knežević also started the annual Monolit (Monolith).
 Another notable annual was Alef (Aleph), which was, however, published irregularly.

-During the 1980s, Yugoslav science fiction scene annually brought about twenty-five new titles by Yugoslav authors.
+During the 1980s, Yugoslav science fiction scene averagely brought twenty-five new titles by Yugoslav authors per year.
 About one third of science fiction titles in this period, both Yugoslav and translated, were published as a part of Dnevnik's X-100 SF series.
 However, a large part of it was pulp science fiction written by Yugoslav writers under foreign pen names.
 Most notable of these authors were Dušan Belča, writing under the pen name Bell Ch.
 A, and Slobodan Ćurčić, writing under the pen name S. Tyrkley.
 Belča wrote ten books, mostly space operas, while Ćurčić wrote six, some of them, like the story collection Šuma, kiše, grad i zvezde (Forest, Rains, City and Stars) reaching higher artistic value.
 Other authors who published their books as a part of X-100 SF series were Ljubiša Jovanović (under the pen name M. L. Arnaud), Boban Knežević (under the pen name Andrew Osborne), Radmilo Anđelković (under the pen name R. Angelakis), Ratislav Durman (under the pen name D. T. Bird), Slobodan Marković (under the pen name Liberty Borom), Vladimir Lazović (under the pen name Valdemar Lazy), Stevan Babić (under the pen name Steve McClain) and Zoran Jakšić (under the pen name David J. Storm).
 Three more authors from the 1980s published their books under pen names: Dejan Đorđević (as Dave George), Milan Drašković (as Mike Draskov) and Brana Nikolić (as Derek Finnegan).
 While Đorđević and Drašković remained within the boundaries of space opera, Nikolić wrote several dozen pulp novels in the Ninja series, published by Dečje novine, some of the stories featuring elements of science fiction.
-(These novels would later in the decade inspire the Ninja comic book, published by Dečje novine.)
+These novels would later in the decade inspire the Ninja comic book, published by Dečje novine.